 The film also closes with a montage of real-life footage of the Williams sisters and their parents taking over the tennis world in the years following the movie.
 It’s the only moment of the film I felt remotely choked up or inspired.

 So my brain is battling my heart a bit, here, as it’s a movie that left a sour taste in my mouth but is, beyond its story, rather well assembled.
-Let’s mark it just south of “good.”
+Let’s mark it a bit south of “Good.”